kexiZeroing/FE-Learning-notes/knowledge/http/http caching.md

 - max-age
 The maximum amount of time a resource is considered fresh.
 One day cache would be `Cache-Control: max-age=86400`.

+> If a response includes an `s-maxage` directive, then for a shared cache (but not for a private cache), the maximum age specified by this directive overrides the maximum age specified by either the `max-age` directive or the `Expires` header.`s-maxage` is similar to `max-age` but it applies to proxies (CDN) instead of clients.

 - max-stale
 Indicates the client will accept a stale response.
 An optional value in seconds indicates the upper limit of staleness the client will accept.